HarjotIris/NGO-Data-Analytics-Project/README.md

 - **PDF report download** -> filtered, formatted, ready to send to donors or board
 - **Live REST API** -> with auto-generated documentation at `/docs`
 - **Deployed** -> no setup required, works in any browser
+- **Desktop optimised** — best experienced on laptop or desktop browsers
 ---

 ## Key Insights (from synthetic data)